picoded/dockerfiles/network/http-simple-auth/README.md

 ## Summary and configuration
 A simple nginx server, which provides HTTP authentication.
 While being the protected content proxy.

-Environment configuration is as followed in the Dockerfile
+Environment configuration is as followed in the Dockerfile.

+Dun forget to setup your server as a named service at `webhost` And the password of course at `HTPASSWD`

 ```
 #